koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's move on to the next test.
 The next test is "should be able to create a file into a directory".

-Because `commitMount` is called from `child` to `parent`.
+`commitMount` is called from `child` to `parent`.
 So when `commitMount` for a file is called, the parent directory hasn't been created yet.

 So I have to create a directory if the parent directory doesn't exist.
-But I don't have a way to know the parent directory.
+But I don't have a way to know the parent directory path.
 So let's add a `parent` property into `Instance` and `TextInstannce`.

 The type definition is already defined so I add the parent property at `appendInitialChild`.